South-Paw/discord-music-bot/README.md

 * Documentation will be added when there's something a bit more tangible to use.
 * A `v1.0.0` release will be tagged when it's a bit more completed.

-Until then, watch this space and let me know if there's anything I should consider building into it.
+Until then, watch this space and let me know if there's anything I should consider building into it by [raising an issue](https://github.com/South-Paw/discord-music-bot/issues/new).

+Also check out the [v1.0.0 board](https://github.com/South-Paw/discord-music-bot/projects/6) for progress and feature report.

 If you get this running, use `!help` to get a list of commands.